junxit/us-congress-bills-112/metadata.md

 - 2011-11-30 — The Speaker designated the Honorable Ted Poe to act as Chairman of the Committee.
 - 2011-11-30 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7985)
 - 2011-11-30 — The previous question was ordered pursuant to the rule. (consideration: CR H7984)
+- 2011-12-01 — Received in the Senate.
+- 2011-12-15 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-12-16 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 262.